My VIPKID Classroom & Essentials

 Outfit: Technically you can wear whatever you want as long as you look professional and put together.
 Personally, I didn't want to have to think about it and the company used to require teachers to wear orange, so I went to Walmart and picked up this cute orange striped dress for $10.
 I keep it with my classroom and throw it on right before a class!

 Reward system: In the beginning, I cut out 5 stars (the same ones you can see above) and I would just stick a piece of tape on the back and when I went to reward the student, I would just stick it to the wall.
 To make my life a little easier, I decided to get a magnet strip on Amazon and then I taped tiny magnets to the back of the stars.
-I plan to make a few new rewards to spice things up (other people do princesses, icecream, mermaids, trucks, etc. etc.) and I think I'll just move the taped magnets to those!
+Later on, I printed and laminated sets of princesses, icecream, mermaids, trucks, etc. and I now just use clip magnets to put them up throughout the lesson.

 Props: 99% of my props are just printed out pictures taped to popsicle sticks.
-And to be honest, at the moment I use the same 20 props for all of my lessons.
-In the next couple of weeks, now that we are settled in our new house, I plan to add a few more to the mix.
-But my point is, you do not need much to get started.
-I've been gaining followers and getting consistently booked using STARS and a handful of props.
-Other teachers have like a hoarders nest of props, but I personally do not think that is necessary.
+And to be honest, I use the same 20 props for just about all of my lessons.
+My point is, you do not need much to get started.
+I've been gaining followers and getting consistently booked using simple rewards and a handful of props.
+Other teachers have enough props to fill an entire room, but I personally do not think that is necessary.
 A little creativity can go a long way by drawing on a whiteboard and acting out words.
 In addition to the printed props, I do occasionally use my daughter's stuffed animals and other toys.
-And we happened to have a microphone at home so I whip that baby out for singing songs with the Level 1 kiddos, but you could also use a spoon or a pencil and just pretend it is a microphone.
-Finally, I purchased a box of alphabet letter cards and a set of foam alphabet letters from Walmart!
+And we happened to have a microphone at home so I whip that baby out for singing songs with the Level 1 & 2 kiddos, but you could also use a spoon or a pencil and just pretend it is a microphone.
+Finally, I purchased a box of alphabet letter cards and a set of foam alphabet letters from Walmart.
 In Level 1 you will be teaching the alphabet so it is helpful to have a prop to show them.
 You could just as easily write those letters on a whiteboard!